Audit evidence: Big data and audit evidence

-Audit Data Analytics
+Audit data analytics

 Rather than replacing or eliminating traditional audit techniques completely, audit data analytics can be used alongside the traditional methods to optimize the sufficiency and relevance of audit evidence.
 Audit data analytics allows auditors to look at an entire population rather than just a sample, which can help the audit by providing more assurance to the auditor and provide higher quality audit evidence.
 This complete testing can make the evidence more accurate.
 Audit data analytics can also provide the auditor with a greater understanding of the evidence, leading to more informed decisions.
 The audit data analytics process may take some years to become fully functioning.
 In the first year, the company must find the appropriate data set, and the auditor must perform data wrangling on that data set in order for analytics procedures to be carried out.
 In this case, data wrangling refers to when an auditor reconciles and formats a data set.
 This process performed in the first year will require extra time added to the traditional audit, so it may initially take longer than sampling.

 Additionally, audit data analytics can assist with an auditor's risk assessment; the auditor can identify the company's trends and compare them to the industry norms using this technology.
 If the auditor finds an unusual difference or discrepancy, they can investigate it further.
 More specifically, the planning stage can be improved by the auditors using the technology to enhance their understanding of the company and its industry.
 Data analytics can also provide a thorough, detailed analysis of a company's general ledger or sub ledgers, which can provide more evidence to the auditor.

 In relation to specific kinds of audit evidence, there are a couple examples where audit data analytics can alter the methods of collection.
 Traditionally, bank confirmations, analytical procedures, and journal entry testing would most likely be carried out at the client site by the audit team itself.
 With the use of this technology, these kinds of procedures could be handed off to other groups to be completed remotely (specialists, third parties) rather than having to personally travel to the sites.

 With the emergence and growing popularity of audit data analytics, the accounting profession is tasked with evolving its auditing standards to encompass the usage of data analytics technology, big data, and “continuous auditing.”